yuanzichang603/Stress-test-of-banks/README.md

 # 商业银行压力测试
-A bank risk management and regulatory analysis tool used to analyze the degree of impact of assumed, extreme but possible adverse scenarios on the bank as a whole or asset portfolio, and then evaluate its impact on the bank’s asset quality, profitability, capital level and liquidity Negative impact.
-Stress testing helps the supervisory authority or bank make assessments and judgments on the vulnerability of individual banks, banking groups, and the banking system, and take necessary measures.
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request